 Some games also require a PlayStation Move Navigation Controller while others (especially those with multiplayer support) may need a second PlayStation Move.
 You can buy both accessories with the following pages: PlayStation Move and PlayStation Move Navigation Controller.
-Now that you have are the necessary hardware, you can check out our list of the best PlayStation Move required games for PS3, in alphabetical order, below:

 The PlayStation Move has plenty of mini-game collections.
 One of the best is Carnival Island, which features over 35 carnival-themed games to play by yourself or with your friends.
 Not to mention that you can also take photos with the PlayStation Eye camera and share them online.
 If you are looking for a good party game to play with the motion controller, make sure you check out Carnival Island.

 The mini-game collection came out in North America on November 15, 2011.
 You can purchase the PS3 exclusive with this link.

 One of the most unique ways to use the PlayStation Move can be found in Echochrome II, which utilizes the motion controller as a flashlight to create shadows to help a computer-controller character navigate to his goal.
 Along with 100 creative puzzles, the PSN game also features user-created content as you can create and share your own levels, so you will get plenty of content.

 Echochrome II was made available on December 21, 2010.
 You can purchase the digital title from Amazon with this page.